authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 It is currently possible for MUAs to indicate the validity of messages authenticated via these mechanisms through the use of generic visual indicators such as checkmarks if authenticated or questions marks otherwise.
 But there is a belief that the effectiveness of such generic indicators is limited, and that end users are better served through the use of brand indicators associated with the authenticated sender of the message.

 To accomplish this, MUAs need to be able to effectively and meaningfully convey that messages being displayed are both authenticated and originate from a known organization.
 Brand-specific indicators are believed to be a more effective method of communicating message authenticity to end users.
-Thus there is a need for MUAs to have access to brand-specific imagery for a very large number of brands.
+Thus there is a need for MUAs to have access to brand-specific indicators for a very large number of brands.

 Due to this need for brand specific indicators, some mail-receiving organizations have developed closed systems for displaying brand indicators for some select domains.
 While this enabled these mail-receiving organizations to display brand indicators for a limited subset of messages, this closed approach has significant downsides: